defra-design/accessibility/src/resources/content/find-out-about-your-users-accessibility-needs.md

   # - resource
 ---

-During the discovery phase of service delivery, you need to learn about your users' accessibility needs.
+During the discovery phase of service delivery or when you are planning a project, you need to learn about your users' accessibility needs.

 ## Begin with estimates of need